nickolasburr/git-follow/readme.md

 ## Notes

-Like most standard Git builtins, `git-follow` supports an optional pathspec delimiter (`--`) to help disambiguate options and arguments from pathspecs.
+Like standard Git builtins, git-follow supports an optional pathspec delimiter (--) to help disambiguate options, option arguments, and refs from pathspecs.

 ## Examples